 - Torn tendons or ligaments

-Many of these injuries require significant and invasive medical treatment.
-In some cases, the injuries may never fully heal.
+Many injuries require significant and invasive medical treatment.
+Sometimes, the injuries may never heal.

 Take Care to Prevent Trips, Slips, and Fall Accidents

-Workers in all fields should take care when it comes to avoiding slips, trips, and falls.
+Workers in all fields should take care when to avoid slips, trips, and falls.
 These accidents are preventable, and following the proper safety precautions now can help workers and their families avoid unnecessary pain and stress.
 Some helpful tips from the National Safety Council are:

 - Clean up spills right away, and stay away from freshly mopped floors.